mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 ## Using the new version

+Why is this an improvment?
 While we (paradoxically) actually have to compute more multiplications, we have gained something, namely that the multiplications can now all be issued at the same time.
 To illustrate this, let's consider the non-SIMD case.
 I've grouped instructions at the earliest cycle where they could execute.
 In practice, they will probably execute later, when an execution port becomes available.
 Values in registers are represented by diamonds.

 ![df02](/assets/images/rabin-karp/dataflow02.jpg){: width="100%" }